The History: KölnSkulptur #4–10

 Curator: Sculpture Committee

-With KölnSkulptur 3, the Skulpturenpark Köln is showing numerous outdoor sculptures by international artists.
-The exhibition was curated by the Sculpture Committee, whose members are Prof. Dr. Siegfried Gohr, Dr. Veit Loers, Dr. Eleonore Stoffel, Dr. Michael Stoffel and Prof. Dr. Armin Zweite.
+With KölnSkulptur #3, the Skulpturenpark Köln is showing numerous outdoor sculptures by national and international artists.
+The exhibition was curated by a sculpture committee that included Prof. Dr. Siegfried Gohr, Dr. Veit Loers, Dr. Eleonore Stoffel, Dr. Michael Stoffel and Prof. Dr. Armin Zweite.

 New positions within this exhibition: